stonkyoloer/ai-powered-options-trade-analyzer/README.md

 ```
 - **Why?** This creates a file called `AAPL_options_chain_with_greeks.csv` (or whatever ticker you chose) that has all the options data with Greeks.

+# Workflow 3 | Filter the TastyTrade Data for Trades

 ## 📈 Filter & Score Top Trades
 Now, we have the data, but we need to pick the best trades from it.